DFE-Digital/claim-additional-payments-for-teaching/README.md

 a `MAINTENANCE_MODE_AVAILABILITY_MESSAGE` environment variable with a human-readable value of when to expect the service to be operational again as a full sentence, for example
 `Private beta has ended.
-You will be able to use the service again in November`.
+You will be able to use the service again in November.`.

 We do this as a manual step to ensure the settings are preserved over deployments.